BeautyScientist/GSDIANOZAS/Cult of Done.md

-# The Cult of Done Manifesto: Expanded

-Let me expand on each of the 13 principles to help you better understand and apply them:

-### 1. There are three states of being: Not knowing, action, and completion.
-This principle recognizes that we all start from a place of uncertainty.
-Rather than staying stuck in that uncertainty, the path forward is to take action and move toward completion.
-Don't get trapped in endless research or planning - recognize these three distinct states and keep moving through them.

 ### 2. Accept that everything is a draft.
 It helps to get it done.
 Nothing is ever truly perfect or final.
 When you view your work as a draft, you remove the pressure of perfection.
 This mindset frees you to actually produce something rather than being paralyzed by the fear of imperfection.
 The goal is progress, not perfection.